 Abstract

 Human selection during crop domestication leads to shifts in numerous traits, including resistance to biotrophic pathogens.
 Studies of qualitative resistance to biotrophic pathogens typically show decreased resistance in domesticated crops in comparison to their wild relatives.
 However, less is known about how crop domestication effects quantitative interactions with generalist pathogens.
 To study how crop domestication impacts interactions with generalist pathogens and correspondingly what is affected in the pathogen, we developed a population of the generalist pathogen Botrytis cinerea and infected this population on wild and domesticated tomato accessions.
 We quantified variation in lesion size of 91 B. cinerea isolates on 6 domesticated Solanum lycopersicum and 6 wild S. pimpinellifolium genotypes.
 This showed that lesion size variation is significantly controlled by plant domestication status, plant genotype, and pathogen genotype.
 The effect of domestication status was slightly elevated resistance in the wild germplasm, but interestingly there was no evidence of a bottleneck in these accessions, with wild and domestic tomatoes having a similar resistance range.
 To complement this, we conducted genome-wide association (GWA) in B. cinerea that found a highly quantitative basis of virulence on tomato.
 This collection of genes was highly specific to distinct tomato accessions, suggesting that breeding against this pathogen would need to utilize a diversity of isolates to capture all possible mechanisms.
 There was a specific subset of B. cinerea genes that linked to altered virulence against the wild versus domesticated tomato accessions.
+SUMMARY

 Introduction